 Derivative Instruments.
 The Company accounts for derivatives through the use of a fair value concept whereby all of the Company's derivative positions are stated at fair value in the accompanying consolidated balance sheets.
 Realized and unrealized gains and losses on derivatives not designated as hedges are reported in the accompanying consolidated statements of income (loss) as Derivative gains (losses), net.
 Realized and unrealized gains and losses on derivatives designated as fair value hedges are recognized as corresponding increases or decreases in the fair value of the underlying hedged item to the extent they are effective, with any ineffective portion reported in the accompanying consolidated statements of income (loss) as Derivative gains (losses), net, and related cash flows are classified in the same category on the cash flow statement as the cash flows from the items being hedged.
-Realized and unrealized gains and losses on derivatives designated as cash flow hedges are reported as a component of other comprehensive income (loss) in the accompanying consolidated statements of comprehensive income (loss) to the extent they are effective and reclassified into earnings on the same line item associated with the hedged transaction and in the same period the hedged transaction affects earnings and related cash flow hedges are reported in the accompanying consolidated statements of income (loss) as Derivative gains (losses), net.
-Realized and unrealized gains and losses on derivatives designated as cash flow from the items being hedged.
-Any ineffective portions of cash flow hedges are reported in the accompany's 50% or less owned companies are also reported as a component of the Company's other comprehensive income (loss) in proportion to the Company's ownership percentage, with reclassifications and ineffective portions being included in Equity in earnings of 50% or less owned companying consolidated statements of income (loss).
+Realized and unrealized gains and losses on derivatives designated as cash flow hedges are reported as a component of other comprehensive income (loss) in the accompanying consolidated statements of comprehensive income (loss) to the extent they are effective and reclassified into earnings on the same line item associated with the hedged transaction and in the same period the hedged transaction affects earnings and related cash flows are classified in the same category on the cash flow statement as the cash flows from the items being hedged.
+Any ineffective portions of cash flow hedges are reported in the accompanying consolidated statements of income (loss) as Derivative gains (losses), net.
+Realized and unrealized gains and losses on derivatives designated as cash flow hedges that are entered into by the Company's 50% or less owned companies are also reported as a component of the Company's other comprehensive income (loss) in proportion to the Company's ownership percentage, with reclassifications and ineffective portions being included in Equity in earnings of 50% or less owned companies, net of tax, in the accompanying consolidated statements of income (loss).